 The environment is an incredibly important issue for the young women of the Academy.
 This club reverences the only earth they have, and they begin by working hard at making the Academy of the Holy Family as green as possible.
 This club is for those who are passionate about the environment and want to make a difference through awareness, activities and befriending their turf.

 The Academy of the Holy Family Human Rights Club, established during the 2013-14 academic year, serves the purpose of investigating trends around the globe that impact the rights and dignity of all men and women.
-Members of the Human Rights Club commit themselves to learning more about the challenge of providing quality education to girls throughout the world, as well as the reality of hunger in children.
+Members of the Human Rights Club commit themselves to learn more about the challenge of providing quality education to girls throughout the world, as well as the reality of hunger in children.
 In addition to doing their research, the Human Rights Club is committed to raising awareness on these issues within AHF and the greater community and to be proactive in addressing the tragedy of social evils.

 The Legion of Mary is a popular club at the school.
 In their weekly meetings, members exercise their religious values through prayer, discussion of religious readings, and moral issues facing society today.
-They provide service to the school and local community.
+They provide service to the school and the local community.
 Students in this club want to make a difference – and they DO.